 What if I have to cancel?

-Is there social time?
+Is there other social time?

-How do the manuscript/dummy critiques and portfolio reviews work?
+How do the critiques work?

 How does an agent/editor pitch/consultation work?